Learn More !

 We move away from one-way narrations and toward a "discovery" model.

-By providing interactive content layers, BLV visitors aren't just told what to understand, they "capture" information with thrit own way and to form their own emotional connections.
-(Li et al., 2023)
+By providing interactive content layers, BLV visitors aren't just told what to understand, they "capture" information in their own way and to form their own emotional connections (Li et al., 2023).

 We move away from one-way narrations and toward a "discovery" model.

-By providing interactive content layers, BLV visitors aren't just told what to understand, they "capture" information with thrit own way and to form their own emotional connections.
-(Li et al., 2023)
+By providing interactive content layers, BLV visitors aren't just told what to understand, they "capture" information in their own way and to form their own emotional connections (Li et al., 2023).

 Following the principle that technology should supplement rather than replace a user’s existing mobility tools (Ahmetovic et al., 2016), the navigation access provides the "environmental knowledge" or mental map of the room.
 This allows BLV visitors to decide where they want to go alongside their companions.